isaiah1112/picklejar/README.md

 ## Overview

 [picklejar][] is a python module that allows you to work with multiple pickles while reading/writing them to a single file/jar.
-You can load the entire jar into memory or work with pickles individually inside the jar.

 ## License